 Lawn Chair by Tanis Winslow, Stephanie Kowalski, Jasper Reese and The Adventure Department

-The Percussion Garden has been made possible by a generous gift from the Charles and Mary Bauer Foundation.
+The Percussion Garden has been made possible by a generous gift from the Charles D. and Mary A. Bauer Foundation.

 by David Cossin, 2016